Photo comics

-Photo comics are a form of sequential storytelling using photographs rather than illustrations for the images, along with the usual comics conventions of narrative text and word balloons containing dialogue.
-They are sometimes referred to in English as fumetti, photonovels, photoromances, and similar terms.
+Photo comics (also known as fumetti, photonovels or photoromances) are a form of sequential storytelling using photographs rather than illustrations for the images, along with the usual comics conventions of narrative text and word balloons containing dialogue.
 The photographs may be of real people in staged scenes, or posed dolls and other toys on sets.

 Although far less common than illustrated comics, photo comics have filled certain niches in various places and times.
 For example, they have been used to adapt popular film and television works into print, tell original melodramas, and provide medical education.
 Photo comics have been popular at times in Italy and Latin America, and to a lesser extent in English-speaking countries.

 Terminology

 The terminology used to describe photo comics is somewhat inconsistent and idiosyncratic.
 Fumetti is an Italian word (literally "little puffs of smoke", in reference to word balloons), which refers in that language to any kind of comics.
 Because of the popularity of photo comics in Italy, fumetti became a loanword in English referring specifically to that technique.
 By extension, comics which use a mixture of photographic and illustrated imagery have been described as mezzo-fumetti ("half" fumetti).
 Meanwhile, the Spanish term fotonovela – referring to popular photo-comics melodramas in Latin America – was adapted in English as fotonovel or photonovel, and came to be associated primarily with film and television adaptations, which were marketed using those terms.
 Variations such as "photo funnies" and "photostories" have also been used.

 In Italian, a photo comic is referred to as a fotoromanzo ("photonovel", plural: fotoromanzi).
 In Spanish-speaking countries, the term fotonovela refers to several genres of photo comics, including original melodramas.